Hi-Biscusi-No-Excuseys/ProjectAtelier/README.md

 - [Tips for a Better Readme](#tips-for-a-better-readme)

 ## What does Project Atelier do?
 Project Atelier is a full-stack web application framework that enables developers to quickly and easily create a fully functional web application.
-It is powered by React, Amazon AWS, Express.js, Jest, Node.js and other popular technologies.
-It provides developers with a comprehensive set of tools to create a modern web application with minimal effort.
+It is powered by React, Amazon AWS, Express.js, Jest, and Node.js.
+It provides developers with a comprehensive set of tools to create a modern front-end web application.

 ## When to use Project Atelier?
-Project Atelier is ideal for developers who need to quickly create a modern web application.
-It is perfect for projects that require a full-stack web application with minimal effort.
+Project Atelier is ideal for developers who need to quickly create a modern e-commerce page.
+It is perfect for projects that require a front-end web application with minimal effort.

 ## Challenges
-Some of the challenges faced while developing Project Atelier were ensuring cross-browser compatibility, debugging and testing, and managing backend services.
+Some of the challenges faced while developing Project Atelier were understanding Git Workflow, utilizing various API endpoints and calls, debugging and testing, and managing style separation for CSS.

 ## Technologies Used
 [![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)](https://reactjs.org/)